JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 - Stir eggs vigorously with chopsticks for fluffy scrambled eggs.
 - A 20cm frying pan with a thick base and glass lid is ideal for single servings and even cooking.

+## Simple Fluffy French Breakfast Omelette

+!!! abstract inline "Ingredients"
+    - Eggs
+    - Salt
+    - Lemon pepper
+    - Soy sauce
+    - Cheese

+**Instructions:**

+1. Beat the eggs until fully mixed.
+2. Pour them into a pan and season with salt, lemon pepper, and a splash of soy sauce.
+3. Stir continuously until the eggs begin to catch and lightly stick.
+4. Cover the pan and let the omelette sit for a moment.
+5. Add cheese, fold the omelette over itself, and cover again.
+6. Let it sit until it is still soft but no longer runny, then serve.